wso2/docs-mi/en/docs/learn/examples/jms-examples/publish-subscribe-with-jms.md

   <tr>
     <td>Publisher</td>
     <td>
-      This proxy service (StockQuoteProxy) is configure to publish messages to the <code>SimpleStockQuoteService</code> topic in the broker.
+      This proxy service (StockQuoteProxy) is configured to publish messages to the <code>SimpleStockQuoteService</code> topic in the broker.
 Note that there are two ways to define the endpoint URL:
       <ul>
         <li>
           Specify the JNDI name of the JMS topic and the connection factory parameters in the connection URL as shown in the above example.
         </li>
         <li>
           If you have already specified the endpoint's connection factory parameters (for the JMS sender configuration) in the <code>deployment.toml</code> file, the connection URL in the proxy service should be as shown below.
-In this example, the endpoint URL of the proxy service refers the relevant connection factory in the <code>deployment.toml</code> file. </br></br>
+In this example, the endpoint URL of the proxy service refers to the relevant connection factory in the <code>deployment.toml</code> file. </br></br>
           <b>When the broker is ActiveMQ</b></br>
-          <code>jms:/StockQuotesQueue?transport.jms.ConnectionFactory=QueueConnectionFactory</code></br></br>
+          <code>jms:/SimpleStockQuoteService?transport.jms.ConnectionFactory=TopicSenderConnectionFactory</code></br></br>
           <b>When the broker is WSO2 Message Broker</b></br>
-          <code>jms:/StockQuotesQueue?transport.jms.ConnectionFactory=QueueConnectionFactory</code></br>
+          <code>jms:/SimpleStockQuoteService?transport.jms.ConnectionFactory=TopicSenderConnectionFactory</code></br>
         </li>
       </ul>
     </td>